KapuuZapuu/Graph-DS-Analyzer/README.md

 # Graph Data Structure Analyzer
+The Graph Analyzer program utilizes a manual implementation of the graph data structure and Djikstra's algorithm-- no external libraries were used to develop any relevant logic.
+Therefore, no additional dependencies are required to run the program on your system.
+While this design choice was originally made to fulfill a project requirement, it also makes the program more adaptable to different needs if necessary.

 To use the program:
 1. Download the .zip file onto your system, and decompress it.
 2. Open your system's terminal application, and install g++ using homebrew (if not already installed).